jagottsicher/breakthrough/README.md

 # breakthrough
-## An extension for your POSIX-compatible shell utilitizing ncurses putting a second windows-like layer on
+## An extension for your POSIX-compatible shell based on ncurses putting a TUI as a quasi-windows-like layer over the terminal
-A pseudo-windows-like interface for posix compatible operating systems written in C.
+A pseudo-windows-like interface for posix compatible operating systems written in C (maybe some C++).